octocatblain/Redstore-Ecommerce-Website-Front-end/README.md

 >This the official ReadMe File for the Front-End part of this ecommerce website.

 ## Description
-'The Redstore Ecommerce Website'is a simple [HTML](https://html.com/) web application for static content that includes a CART and ACCOUNT page.
+'The Redstore Ecommerce Website' is a simple [HTML](https://html.com/) web application for static content that includes a CART and ACCOUNT page.
 It was created from the basis of [popular ecommerce websites](https://www.creative.co.ke/top-10-e-commerce-platforms-in-kenya/)and everyone is welcome to use it.
 The main implementation of the ecommerce website strives to be simple and free of unnecessary code.

 ## Key Focus Areas in this Ecommerce Website